-For the 2004 CRA, EPA reevaluated our CCA review related to karst and any new information made available since our original certification decision.
-EPA's review is discussed in Technical Support Document for Section 194.14: Evaluation of Karst at the WIPP Site (Docket A-98-49, Item II-B1-15).
-After a thorough review the Agency determined that karst should not be screened into the performance assessment process because, even though karst may be present in Nash Draw karst is not prevalent near the WIPP site.
+For the 2004 CRA EPA reevaluated our CCA review related to karst and any new information made available since our original certification decision.
+Our review is discussed in 2004 CRA Technical Support Document for Section 194.14: Evaluation of Karst at the WIPP Site, Docket A-98-49 Item II-B-1-15.
+After a thorough review the Agency determined that karst should not be screened into the performance assessment process because, even though karst may be present in Nash Draw karst are not prevalent near the WIPP site.

-Table 32.5 - FEPs Changed Since the CCA
+Table 32.5 2004 CRA FEPs - Changed Since the CCA

-Table 52.5 - FEFS Changed Since the CCA

-FEP FEP Name Summary of Change
+FEP I.D.
+FEP Name Summary of Change

-I.D.

 FEPs Combined with other FEPs

 N17 Lateral Dissolution Combined with N16, Shallow Dissolution .
 N17 removed from baseline.

 N19 Solution Chimneys Combined with N20, Breccia Pipes , N19 removed from baseline.

-Н33 Flow Through Undetected Boreholes Combined with H31, Natural Borehole Fluid Flow .
+H33 Flow Through Undetected Boreholes Combined with H31, Natural Borehole Fluid Flow .
 H33 removed from baseline.

 W38 Investigation Boreholes Addressed in H31, Natural Borehole Fluid Flow , and H33, Flow Through Undetected Boreholes .
 W38 removed from baseline.

 FEPs With changed Screening Decisions

 W50 Galvanic Coupling SO-P to SO-C

 W68 Organic Complexation SO-C to UP

 W69 Organic Ligands SO-C to UP

 H27 Liquid Waste Disposal SO-R to SO-C

 H28 Enhanced Oil and Gas Production SO-R to SO-C

 H29 Hydrocarbon Storage SO-R to SO-C

 H41 Surface Disruptions SO-C to UP (HCN)

 New FEPs for CRA

 H58 Solution Mining for Potash Separated from H13, Potash Mining

 H59 Solution Mining for Other Resources Separated from H13, Potash Mining